Shreeya1-pixel/CluedoONyourTerminal/README.md

 - **Use 'timeline'** to understand the sequence of events
 - **Use 'analysis'** to see who might be lying

+### Case Resolution System
+When you make an accusation, the game provides:
+- **Complete Accusation**: Specify suspect, weapon, and location
+- **Detailed Feedback**: See exactly what you got right or wrong
+- **Truth Revelation**: Discover the real murderer, weapon, location, and motive
+- **Performance Scoring**: Get a numerical score based on your detective skills
+- **Investigation Statistics**: Review your interrogation efficiency and findings
+- **Professional Presentation**: Case resolution with clear visual indicators

 ### Sample Terminal Session
 ```
 Detective > interrogate 1